 Q: What's your strongest skill?

-A: My ability to really listen to the music and translate the client's ideas into the best drum parts both sonically and technically.
+A: Perhaps my ability to listen to the music and translate the client's ideas into the best drum parts both sonically and technically.

 Q: What do you bring to a song?